Am I the Drama?

-Am I the Drama? is the second studio album by American rapper Cardi B. It was released on September 19, 2025, by Atlantic Records.
+Am I the Drama? is the second studio album by American rapper Cardi B. It was released on September 19, 2025, through Atlantic Records.
 It serves as the follow-up to her debut album, Invasion of Privacy (2018).
-The album, a hip-hop record, includes features from Summer Walker, Selena Gomez, Kehlani, Dougie F, Lizzo, Cash Cobain, Lourdiz, Janet Jackson, Tyla, and Megan Thee Stallion; Latto, Jeezy, and Bruno Mars feature on bonus editions of the album.
-The album's production was handled by Ayo the Producer, Keyz, Charlie Heat, FnZ, London on da Track, TM88, and Vinylz, alongside others.
+The album, a hip-hop record, includes features from Summer Walker, Selena Gomez, Kehlani, Dougie F, Lizzo, Cash Cobain, Lourdiz, Janet Jackson, Tyla, and Megan Thee Stallion.
+The album's production was handled by Ayo the Producer, Keyz, Charlie Heat, FnZ, London on da Track, TM88, and Vinylz, among others.